cbor-wg/array-tags/draft-jroatch-cbor-tags.md

 ============

 IANA is requested to allocate the tags in {{tab-tag-values}}, with the present document as the specification reference.
+(The reserved value is reserved for a future revision of typed array tags.)

 | Tag   | Data Item            | Semantics                                      |
 | TBD64 | byte string          | uint8 Typed Array                              |